Mhamxed/API-gateway/README.md

 - The API Gateway routes incoming requests to appropriate backend services based on the URL path.
 - It dynamically determines the target service based on service names provided in the request.

+### Load balancing
+- Scalability & High Availability: The API Gateway is deployed behind an NGINX load balancer, which distributes incoming requests across multiple gateway instances.
+This ensures better performance, fault tolerance, and the ability to handle higher traffic loads.

+- Can be scalled horizontally via Docker Compose or Kubernetes.

 ### Rate Limiting
 - Implemented using a sliding window algorithm using linked lists to prevent abuse by limiting the number of requests from individual clients.
 - Configurable limits based on user authentication or IP address.